 FEW things in life are better than blowing someone’s doors off with a car that looks like granny’s grocery getter.
 Anthony Burns knows a bit about sleepers – his 6.0-litre LS-powered XD wagon ran 11.4 at Street Machine Drag Challenge in 2016.
 The wagon is only a set of heads or a few psi away from running 10s, but having to ’cage the car would ruin its family-friendly aspect.

-Anthony decided to build something new for this year’s event, and he found the ideal candidate in this ’84 XE ute.
+Anthony decided to build something new for the 2017 event, and he found the ideal candidate in this ’84 XE ute.
 It didn’t have any real rust issues and, shopping trolley dings aside, was reasonably straight.
 The engine choice for the new project was a simple one.

 “I’m well aware of how fast Barras can be, and how reliable and smooth they are,” Anthony says.
 “I like having a Ford-powered Ford!”

 This particular Barra came courtesy of an aspirated Territory.
 Anthony has added ARP head studs, some billet oil pump gears and a second-hand set of Plazmaman valve springs.
 The intake and exhaust manifolds are standard BA turbo, but the stock BA snail soon evolved into a Gen 2 GTX35/82R.
 All of the plumbing bar the power steering high-pressure line was fabricated in Anthony’s shed.
-On E85, the poor old N/A motor spat out 380rwkW, so the ute should be able to run some pretty decent numbers.
+On E85, the poor old N/A motor spat out 380rwkW.

 Anthony was determined to use as many standard Ford parts as possible.
 The base of a BA radiator support was welded in so that the standard radiator and fans could be used.
 The engine mounts are a combination of XE and early E-series.
 The fuel tank return line is from a BA ute.
 The steering box, fuel tank and 3.45:1 LSD diff were donated by an XG XR6.
 However, as far as using factory parts and keeping the car sleepy goes, the pièce de résistance is the trans and shifter.